Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 6-multiple_permissions - Contains command to add multiple permissions to file helllo File 7-everybody - Contains command to add execution permission to everybody for the file hello File 8-James_Bond - Contains command to remove all permission from owner and group owner and all permissions to others File 8-John_Doe - Contains command to set hello file permission 0 -rwxr-x-wx
+File 6-multiple_permissions - Contains command to add multiple permissions to file helllo File 7-everybody - Contains command to add execution permission to everybody for the file hello File 8-James_Bond - Contains command to remove all permission from owner and group owner and all permissions to others File 9-John_Doe - Contains command to set hello file permission 0 -rwxr-x-wx File 10-mirror_permissions - Contains command to set the permissions of hello to be same as that of olleh